Ensembles of Localised Models for Time Series Forecasting: Introduction

-A GFM in its purest form, e.g., a pooled regression model~\citep[PR, ][]{ref_114}, shares all parameters across all series, and can therewith be seen as an extreme opposite case of a traditional univariate forecasting model that has only per-series parameters.
+A GFM in its purest form, e.g., a pooled regression model~\citep[PR, ][]{ref_114,gelman2007data}, shares all parameters across all series, and can therewith be seen as an extreme opposite case of a traditional univariate forecasting model that has only per-series parameters.
 Such GFMs now consequently often have the problem that they are not localised enough for particular series, especially when the time series datasets are heterogeneous.
 To address this issue, researchers have developed special models with both global parameters shared across all series and parameters per each series \citep{ref_1, sen_2019_think}.
 However, another more generally applicable and generic approach to address this problem that can be used with any GFM is to build models across subsets of the overall time series database.
 This strategy allows both to control model complexity and to build more localised models, focused on certain groups of time series.
 The challenge then is how to define these subgroups of series and how to combine the outputs of the resulting submodels.

 Clustering is one approach that can be used, both as a way to make the overall model more complex in a controlled way and to address data heterogeneity. \citet{pablo_2020_principles} show that random clustering can improve forecasting accuracy, as it increases overall model complexity.
 To address data heterogeneity, \citet{ref_2} propose an approach that initially clusters the time series based on a similarity measure, and then trains separate GFMs on each identified cluster.
+Similarly, clusters can be defined using domain knowledge, for example by using spatial proximity in applications such as environmental prediction and weather prediction \citep{lerch2016similarity}.
 The winning method of the M4 forecasting competition \citep{ref_1} uses an ensembling approach known as \emph{ensemble of specialists}.
 This approach trains a group of GFMs that specialise by being more likely to train on series they already perform better on than the other models in the ensemble.
 Yet another approach is to combine global and local models in a forecast combination approach, as in~\cite{godahewa_2020_weekly}.

 The first main contribution of our study is to systematically compare the different generic approaches of localising GFMs proposed in the literature, namely clustering, ensemble of specialists, and forecast combination of local and global models.
 Therefore, we generalise the ensemble of specialists and clustering approaches from the literature, using them with different baseline GFM architectures.
 Also, the current work in the literature only uses random and feature-based clustering approaches for subgrouping the time series.
 We fill this gap by additionally using distance-based clustering.